Reading Time: 9 minutes

-The NIDA states that many teens take drugs hoping to “feel good,” “to fit in,” or “to experiment.”
+Many teens take drugs hoping to “feel good,” “to fit in,” or “to experiment.”
 Others may do it in an attempt to self-medicate, especially if they do not realize that they have a physiological disorder or are denying an issue that they do not want to think about.
 Some teens even take drugs to try and do better in school; taking prescription stimulants as study drugs to keep them awake and focused is a common practice, especially for those in college.

 Teens may take drugs for all kinds of reasons, ones which you as their parent may not understand.
 This does occur, and the most important thing you can do is to try and help your child without judgment or blame and to help them get treated for their drug abuse problem.

 Drug Abuse Treatment for Teens